 The financial statements include certain estimates and assumptions that could be affected by climate-related matters.
-Thus, the Company is required to periodically assess potential impacts based on physical risks and legal or regulatory restrictions.
+Thus, the Company is required to periodically assess potential impacts based on physical risks and legal or regulatory restrictions mainly related to: (i) Impairment of investments in subsidiaries: upon assessing the recoverable value of these assets, the Company considers climate-related matters, and climate change regulations (Note 2.4.1 and 3.2.3).